BunsenLabs/bunsen-exit/README.md

   **Labels**

-	label_height	Additional height to add to the dialog when <Shift> is pressed and button labels are shown.
+	label_height	Additional height to add to the dialog when button labels are shown.
 		Increase this value for larger fonts or fonts with odd ascenders/descenders that end up clipped.
 			Defaults to 20.
 			Must be an int.
 **Window Colors**

 	 window_background_normal	The color of the dialog window.
 						Must use hexadecimal color format.
 						Defaults to #838383.
 **Button Colors**

 	  button_background_normal	The normal color of the button.
 						Must use hexadecimal format.
 						Defaults to #838383.
-	  button_background_prelight	the highlighted color of the button.
+	  button_background_prelight	The highlighted color of the button.
 							Must use hexadecimal format.
 							Defaults to #c1c1c1.
 **Text Colors**